© 2021 All rights reserved

 - The first and foremost best practice for cloud security is this one: prioritize.
 Remember, 80% of the benefits always come from just 20% of the work.
 Should you protect access first or encryption?
 Protect access first because if the hackers gain access to the credentials of your systems admin, it is game over – they will also be able to bypass any encryption you have in place.
 That is why privileged access management is critical.

 - Always access your cloud environment for administration from secure administrative machines.
 We can’t stress that one enough.
 An ideal scenario is to access the Internet for browsing from a virtual machine and access critical cloud administration consoles from another virtual machine.
-Never risk your host operating system by exposing it to risky websites and downloads!
+Never risk your host operating system by exposing it too risky websites and downloads!

 Cloud security standards

 You can’t fully secure your cloud environment without taking care of the basics first.
-That is why you will still need to focus on ISO 27001/ISO 27002, as they cover fundamental concepts such as your incident response procedures, disaster recovery and backups, access management procedures and much more.
+That is why you will still need to focus on ISO 27001/ISO 27002, as they cover fundamental concepts such as your incident response procedures, disaster recovery and backups, access management procedures, and much more.

 On top of the fundamentals, you will need to adopt additional cloud security standards with specific requirements to cloud infrastructure.